 Women’s Book Group

-The Women’s Book Group meets on the second Friday of the month at noon at UUCB to talk about the selected book.
-Bring your lunch!
+The Women’s Book Group meets on the second Friday of the month at 1:30 at UUCB to talk about the selected book.
+Nicknamed “FAB” or Friday afternoon book club, we try to read books written by women, or about women.

 Women’s Spirituality Circle